 When you use the same product page across a number of your stores, your PIM system captures and analyzes all of that information to give you a more detailed view.

-It then distributes, updates, and presents that data across all your shops, resulting in the consistent product information that is updated in real-time regardless of how you display product details on each.
+It then distributes, updates, and presents that data across all your shops, resulting in consistent product information that is updated in real-time regardless of how you display product details on each.

 5. Create A Central Order Management System